Opinion: How the suffering in Gaza is different from other conflicts | KRDO

 The yo-yoing of positive developments in negotiations toward a ceasefire-hostage deal only to have them fall apart just adds to Palestinians’ mental anguish.
 Hope is dangerous, burning deeper each time it’s crushed.
 After months of deadlock, there are reports of a possible breakthrough in negotiations leading to a rise in hope, but also fear.

-Israel has vowed that if no deal is made for Hamas to release at least some of the 129 hostages in Gaza from its October 7 attack on Israel, it will launch a large-scale ground invasion into Rafah in southern Gaza where more than a million Palestinians have taken refuge.
-Israel has been warned by allies, including the US, against undertaking such an operation due to the potential for additional mass civilian casualties.
+Israel vowed that if no deal is made for Hamas to release at least some of the 129 hostages in Gaza from its October 7 attack on Israel, it would launch a large-scale ground invasion into Rafah in southern Gaza where more than a million Palestinians have taken refuge.
+Israel has been warned by allies, including the US, against undertaking such an operation due to the potential for additional mass civilian casualties, but on Tuesday Israel’s military announced that it had seized control of the Palestinian side of the Rafah crossing, a vital entry point for aid to Gaza on the Egyptian border.

-Prime Minister Benjamin Netanyahu has said, however, that a ground invasion will happen either way.
-On Sunday, Netanyahu issued a video statement accusing Hamas of making unacceptable demands in negotiations for the freedom of the hostages, and vowed that Israel would “continue the fighting until all its goals are achieved.”

 Like the children they are tasked with trying to protect, adults cannot process the pain, fear and anxiety that crush their psyches, threatening to push them over the edge and into insanity.
 No one can make sense of what Gazans have endured for more than half a year.
 It is in people’s faces — especially in their deadened eyes — and in their lethargic, mechanical movements when you see how the last seven months have gouged at everyone’s soul.